VarshanRakesh/GNSS_RTK/README.md

    - And follow the **Firmware update** section to update the firmware and cross check that the version updated correctly with the **Firmware version check** section found in the same website.

 2. Loading the configurations as base station
    - Download the base station file for the FW 1.32 version from the [add Base station configuration file].
-Right click the file and select save as and save it in a separate folder.
    - Before loading the configuration files recheck that you are uploading the correct file. uploading an incorrect file might lead to problems
    - Load the configuration to the budget board referring the **Load a configuration file** section in [How to configure u-blox ZED-F9P](https://www.ardusimple.com/how-to-configure-ublox-zed-f9p/#elementor-toc__heading-anchor-6)
+   - [add photos for this process]
-   - Go to View > Messages View > UBX-CFG-TMODE3 and select Mode 1 – Suvey-in
+   - Go to View > Messages View > UBX-CFG-TMODE3 and select Mode 1 – Survey-in
    - Set Minimum Observation Time and Required Position Accuracy, default values are a good start.
    - I have set my observation time to 0 seconds and 0.5m accuracy.
    - Be careful to don’t put a required accuracy too low because you may never reach it.